-Overnight flight from London to Kuala Lumpur and onward connection to Kota Kinabalu.
-Upon arrival we will transfer to a hotel in the town for an overnight stay.
+Following an overnight flight to Kuala Lumpur and onward connection to Kota Kinabalu, plan to arrive today (26th March) where you will be met at the airport and transferred to a hotel in the town for an overnight stay.

 An early start will see us head to the Rafflesia Reserve in the Crocker Mountain Range in search of Mountain Serpent-Eagle, Bornean Leafbird, Bornean Bulbul, Bornean and Mountain Barbets, Whiteheads Broadbill, Pygmy Ibon, and both Whitehead's and Streaky-breasted Spiderhunters.
 We will then transfer to Kinabalu National Park for a four night stay.